Two Liberian Nurses on Why They Are Grateful for Family Planning Support

 “Family planning is important socially and economically,” said Yenneh.
 “Socially you will be able to have time for yourself, and to be able to work to help the family.
 Economically, you can provide for the children you have and be able to work and save some money to take care of the children you have given birth to.”

 Challenges to Accessing Family Planning

 Yenneh and Philomena said that everyone has their own beliefs about family planning.
 According to the nurses, some families view family planning as a taboo and in some communities, it is forbidden to not give birth to as many children as possible.
 They also noted that distances to health facilities are a major challenge.
 Women may have to walk two to three hours to a facility to receive family planning services, which can deter them from seeking services.
 Even if women can get to facilities, sometimes commodities are not available.
-Additionally, the nurses have encountered that knowledge and awareness about family planning is not nationally widespread.
+Additionally, the nurses have encountered that knowledge and awareness about family planning in Liberia is not nationally widespread.

 Personal Impact of Family Planning